CumulusNetworks/cldemo-l3clos/README.md

 Also take a look at our Netq demo: https://github.com/CumulusNetworks/cldemo-netq Netq provides next level visibility into the status, health and history of the forwarding fabric.

+Browse around at the configurations for the servers and the network devices in the github repository.
+The configuration is suprisingly simple.
+This makes it trivial to automate and easy to deploy at scale.
+Device configurations are under the 'l3-clos' branch of https://github.com/CumulusNetworks/cldemo-l3clos in the 'configurations' folder.